Libraries

 Libraries installed with init scripts might resolve before or after built-in libraries, depending on how they are installed.
 Databricks does not recommend installing libraries with init scripts.

-Libraries in the current working directory (not in Repos).
+Libraries in the current working directory (not in Git folders).

 Workspace files appended to the